 About the Tillerman, Mike Poole

 A retired art teacher and avid boater, I live aboard a narrowboat on the UK canal system.
 The name for my webpage came from my connections with the canal boats.
-I have been creating fine glass art with a torch for more than twelve years, bringing to lampworking all my previous experience in my other artistic endeavors including watercolours, pottery and other artistic disciplines.
+I have been creating fine glass art with a torch for more than fifteen years, bringing to lampworking all my previous experience in my other artistic endeavors including watercolours, pottery and other artistic disciplines.
 Until my retirement I taught art at high school level for almost 30 years.

 I have found lampwork to be a wonderful way to relax and be creative at the same time, using the time at the torch to lose myself in my art.
 As a full-time glass artist, I work six days a week making beads, and teach beadmaking in my studio.

 I travel to a number of historic-based events to sell my beads which are based on extensive research into beads made and found in Britain, the Continent, Asia and Africa, over the past three thousand years.
 I enjoy exploring the roots of beadmaking in Britain and have worked to produce unique and individual beads with a historic heart and a contemporary feel.